I am often asked,

-Assuming you can’t change the fundamentals of what you deliver, .i.e. you can’t change gross margin, there are in fact only three strategies that you can use to impact customer value:
+Assuming you can’t change the fundamentals of what you deliver, .e.g you can’t change gross margin, there are only three strategies that you can use to impact customer value:

 1. Sales: Increase per customer sales